Graduate Merit Fellowship

 - rank as top or second applicant

-An electronic copy of the letter of nomination must be sent by the deadline to The Graduate College at email@example.com.
+An electronic copy of the letter of nomination must be sent by the deadline of March 1 to The Graduate College at email@example.com.

 In addition to the nomination letter, the applicant's GPA, GRE or GMAT score (if required by the program), letters of recommendation, resume/CV, and the statement of purpose will be provided to the fellowship committee.
-If the program does not require these documents for admission, the graduate advisor must tell the applicant to send the following documents to firstname.lastname@example.org by the deadline:
+If the program does not require these documents for admission, the graduate advisor must tell the applicant to send the following documents to firstname.lastname@example.org by the deadline of March 1:

 - statement of purpose

 - resume or CV showing evidence of awards, recognition, honors, fellowships, or other indicators of future success

 - three letters of recommendation (sent directly by the recommenders)